Tansi212/grant-framework/applications/Proton_Phase.md

 Enhanced Security Measures: Implement additional security protocols to prevent cheating and enhance data privacy.

-Blockchain Integration Improvements: Ensure a seamless experience by enhancing token dverification processes on the XPR blockchain.
+Blockchain Integration Improvements: Ensure a seamless experience by enhancing token verification processes on the XPR blockchain.

 Airdrop Phase 3: Continue rewarding user engagement through the third phase of the airdrop campaign.